hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

  * Substitution made for many other formats

 <!-- !split -->
-## Doconce: labels, citations, index, bibliography
+## Labels, citations, index, bibliography

 Lables, citations, index, and bibliography follow the ideas of LaTeX, but without backslashes: